Shigatse

-Shigatse, officially known as Xigazê or Rikaze (日喀则 (Rìkāzé)), is a prefecture-level city of the Tibet Autonomous Region of the People's Republic of China.
+Shigatse, officially known as Xigazê or Rikaze (日喀则 (Rìkāzé)), is a prefecture-level city in the south-central and southwestern parts of the Tibet Autonomous Region of the People's Republic of China.
 Its area of jurisdiction, with an area of 182,000 km2, corresponds to the historical Ü-Tsang region of Tibet, and is most notable for containing the Chinese half of Mount Everest.

 Overview

 The administrative center of the prefecture-level city is the Samzhubzê District.
-It is roughly equivalent to the historical Shigatse urban center, the second-largest city in Tibet, located about 280 km southwest of Lhasa and home to the Tashilhunpo Monastery, traditionally the seat of the Panchen Lama.
+It is roughly equivalent to the historical Shigatse urban center, Tibet's second-largest city, about 280 km southwest of Lhasa and home to the Tashilhunpo Monastery, traditionally the seat of the Panchen Lama.

-Some of the towns in the prefecture are: Gyantse (Gyantse County), Tingri (Tingri County), and Nyalam (Nyalam County).
+Towns in the prefecture include Gyantse (Gyantse County), Tingri (Tingri County), and Nyalam (Nyalam County).

 On 11 July 2014 Shigatse Prefecture was upgraded into a prefecture-level city (the same status as Lhasa).